Installing external modules

 - Make sure your system is configured to show hidden files and folders.

 - Check that the .jar files to be installed have been downloaded.
-For how to download external modules, see Installing external modules from within the Studio.

 - Make sure the <CommandLinePath>/configuration/.m2 folder already exists.
 This folder is created the first time you start the Talend CommandLine application.